 (dob - )

 Measles is caused by a virus and is one of the most contagious diseases known.
 The virus normally grows in the cells lining the back of the throat and those lining the lungs.
 The first sign of infection is a high fever lasting one to seven days.
 During this initial stage the patient may develop multiple symptoms, including a runny nose, cough, red and watery eyes, and small white spots inside the cheeks.
 A rash develops after several days, typically beginning on the face and upper neck, and then spreading to the hands and feet.
 Poorly nourished children are at an increased risk of contracting a severe case of measles, especially those who have a vitamin A deficiency or whose immune system is compromised.
-Childhood deaths are usually caused by the complications associated with measles, rather than by the disease itself.
-The most serious complications include blindness, encephalitis, severe diarrhea, ear infections and severe respiratory infections--such as pneumonia, which is the most common cause of death associated with measles.
-Despite the availability of a safe and effective vaccine for the past several decades, measles continues to be a leading cause of death among children in the developing world.
-It's estimated that 242,000 people, many of them children, died from measles in 2006.
-But, vaccination has played a major role, with an estimated 478 million children having received the measles vaccine between 2000 and 2006.
-As a result, there has been a significant reduction in estimated global measles deaths.
-Overall, global measles mortality decreased by 68% between 2000 and 2006, with the largest decreases occurring in Africa, where measles cases and deaths fell by 91%.
+Childhood deaths are usually caused by the complications associated with measles.
+The most serious complications include blindness, encephalitis, severe diarrhea, ear infections and severe respiratory infections, such as pneumonia, which is the most common cause of death associated with measles.
+In 2000 it was estimated that 6,000,000 people a year died from measles, mostly children.
+Now in 2021 that number is down to 120,000, all due to the measles vaccine.
+About 85% of all the children in the world now receive a measles vaccination.

 Links to More About the Scientist & the Science